howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 ## Preparing the React Components

-Once more, we fir needst to prepare the React components for this new functionality.
+Once more, we first need to prepare the React components for this new functionality.
 In fact, we'll make a slight adjustment to the current routing setup.
 The idea is that the `LinkList` component will be used for two different